128technology/docs/docs/cc_fips_otp_router_install.md

 ### PCLI Access Post Install

-Use the following procedure to access the pcli at any time after installation.
+Use the following procedure to access the PCLI at any time after installation.

 1. Open a terminal window and ssh to the conductor's IP address.
 2. Use your login credentials to log in to the conductor, and run the `pcli` command to start the SSR PCLI.